 Migraines are known for causing severe pulsating or throbbing pain often only on one side of the head.
 If you have a migraine, you may also experience nausea and vomiting, extreme sensitivity to sound, certain strong odors, and dizziness or vertigo (a spinning sensation).
-Migraines can last for a few hours or many days and can cause you to be unable to perform your daily routine until they subside.
+They can last for a few hours or many days and can cause you to be unable to perform your daily routine until they subside.
 In some cases, an aura may occur before the migraine attack.
 This is a set of symptoms acting as a warning that a migraine is about to hit.
 It can include flashing light, tingling on one side of the face, arm, or leg, or blind spots and vision loss.
 Auras occur about an hour before the head pain hits.
 Some people have an aura and never get a full-blown migraine.

 An interesting study has been done shedding some new light on migraines and why they occur.
 This information is vital when it comes to getting proper care for the pain of migraines.
-Researchers took a look at hundreds of thousands of people — those with and those without migraines.
-The purpose of the study was to see if there were genetic differences in migraine sufferers.
+Researchers took a look at hundreds of thousands of people -- those with and those without migraines.
+The purpose of the study was to see if there were genetic differences in migraineurs.
 Interestingly, the results of the study helped these researchers to find 38 connections to migraines in the genes they looked at.

 More shocking was the fact that these genes show a vascular problem connected to the blood supply.
 This information helps researchers to understand there is a vascular connection to migraines, not just a neurological one as was previously thought.
 This can help scientists as they try to come up with medications to help ward off migraines.

 Geneticists are trying to put patients into certain subcategories in the hopes of finding which medication works best for which patients.
-However, one simple fact cannot be ignored: medication only covers migraine symptoms.
+However, one simple fact cannot be ignored: medication only covers symptoms.
 It does not address the problem at its root.